 CHICAGO — An AstraZeneca cancer drug works best in people with an uncommon mutation.
-For a recent study evaluating whether the drug offered benefits to pancreatic cancer who have the mutation, researchers screened more than 3,300 patients.
+For a recent study evaluating whether the drug offered benefits to pancreatic cancer patients who have the mutation, researchers screened more than 3,300 people.
 Only 247 of them tested positive, and even fewer participated in the study.

 Drugmakers have found the inherent challenges of clinical trials can be more pronounced with targeted cancer therapies, like AstraZeneca's Lynparza, which go after specific genes or proteins.
 Finding and enrolling patients can take longer, and the costs associated with screening may pose another hurdle for smaller biotechs.